I've had a sports complex for a long time, and now you're gonna hear about it.

 #82 – Ranking fourth in team history in receiving yards and tied for third in touchdown catches, Mike Quick is an Eagle for life.
 And I’ll say this about his broadcasting career…he was a great wide receiver.
 Make Herr’s yours.

-#83 – You have to go back half a century to Don Hultz, an ok defensive end back then for the Birds.
+#83 – You have to go back over half a century to Don Hultz, an ok defensive end back then for the Birds.
 Greg Lewis and Jeff Thomason merit a mention, but that just shows you how thin this number has been.

 #84 – I can tell you one thing; it’s not Freddie Mitchell.
 Or even Freddie Solomon.
 I’m fresh out of Freddies.
 The winner is Keith Krepfle, who was a serviceable target at tight end for Ron Jaworski for a number of seasons.